Marjorie Jean McGregor Archives

 The MJM arhive includes extensive research about Native Americans, assembled (as of 2012) by Tom Manoff and his researcher Hilary McDevitt.

 Included are outlines, notes, web links, pictures, written pieces, maps and similar materials about Native Americans.
 In particular there is the most extensive history of the Palouse Native American Sam Fisher (born 1855 ?) , who Marjorie knew when she was a child and young woman.
-Marge’s contact with Fisher was a central relationship in her political views, leading directly to her membership in the communist party.
+Marge’s contact with Fisher had a profound impact on in her political views, leading directly to her membership in the communist party in an effort to oppose racism against all peoples.

-The archive is currently being sent to the Wisconsin Historical Society for consideration as a permanent collection.
+The archive is currently being considered by the Wisconsin Historical Society as a permanent collection.
 Some part of the Civil Rights materials (either as copies or other media) will be found at the Canton House Freedom Museum (Canton, MS.) when it is finished.
+The division of the materials is still under question awaiting funding and additional developments in Canton.